 There are additional rules for sales of digital downloaded or streaming online services.
 Your business must provide information in your contract confirmation and pre-contract information to ensure the customer:

 - Confirms they are aware they lose their 14-day right to cancel before they download or stream content

 - Agrees to an instant download before they start the download process

 If your business doesn’t comply with the rules your customer retains their 14-day right to cancel without paying for the downloaded or streamed digital services.

 When selling B2B via email, text, or online, certain consumer-type regulations apply to your activities under the Electronic Commerce Regulations.
 When your business advertises or sells through distance selling your business must state your:

 - Business name, address, contact details, and VAT number

 - Any authorisation scheme to which you are subject

 - Any trade or professional organisations you belong to

-In addition, your business must make it clear in communications that the information is for commercial purposes and identify any promotions or competitions and any conditions of purchase.
+In addition, your business must make it clear that the information is for commercial purposes, and identify any promotions or competitions and any conditions of purchase.
 Your business also has to provide the purchasing business with clear details of how contracts are concluded and your terms and conditions.